Techtonica/curriculum/web/css.md

 - Do you know what a parent, child, sibling component is?
 - What does inline, block, inline-block mean?
 - Can you name one element that natively has each of those display properties?

+### Week 2 Keywords and Questions

+- What is the box model?
+- How does padding relate to the box?
+- How do margins relate to the box?
+- Display (get these memorized): Block, Inline-block, Inline
+- Why would I want to change the default display of a span?
+- What is a media query?
+- At what sizes should I plan on having breakpoints? (mobile, tablet, desktop, large screen)
+- What is a breakpoint?

 ### ProTip